 This course includes:-

-Weekend theory and practical sessions in Southampton (17 days over 8.5 weekends)
+Weekend theory and practical sessions in Southampton (see prices page for dates)

 All course notes